The Utah Deaf History Collection

 Jodi Christel Becker

-Dr. Bryan Eldredge, a professor and program director of ASL and Deaf Studies, played a pivotal role in the success of this archival project.
-His collaboration with the Sutherland Archives, led by Catherine McIntyre, was instrumental in bringing this project to fruition.
-Their joint efforts deserve recognition for the significant impact they had on preserving the history of the Utah Deaf community.
+Dr. Bryan Eldredge, a professor and program director of American Sign Language and Deaf Studies, also played a crucial role in the success of this archival project.
+His collaboration with Catherine McIntyre and the George Sutherland Archives was vital in bringing this initiative to fruition.
+Their combined efforts exemplify the power of partnership and deserve recognition for their significant impact on preserving the history of the Utah Deaf community.

 Utah Association of the Deaf